ophub/amlogic-s9xxx-openwrt/README.md

 - `n1-v*-openwrt_*.img`: For Phicomm-N1.
 - `octopus-v*-openwrt_*.img` For Octopus-Planet.

-The ***`s9xxx-v*-openwrt_*.img is the general OpenWrt firmware of all Amlogic-S9xxx series boxs`*** .
+The ***`s9xxx-v*-openwrt_*.img is the general OpenWrt firmware of all Amlogic-S9xxx series boxes`*** .
 You can write this OpenWrt firmware to the `USB hard disk` to start.
 When writing into EMMC through [s9xxx-install.sh](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/install-program/files/s9xxx-install.sh), `select the name` of the box you own in the menu.

 For more OpenWrt firmware .dtb files are in the [dtb-amlogic](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/armbian/dtb-amlogic) directory.
 You can use the `s9xxx-v*-openwrt_*.img` firmware to install via USB hard disk.
-When writing into EMMC through [s9xxx-install.sh](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/install-program/files/s9xxx-install.sh), [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/armbian/dtb-amlogic), and use the S9xxx-Boxs you own.
+When writing into EMMC through [s9xxx-install.sh](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/install-program/files/s9xxx-install.sh), [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/armbian/dtb-amlogic), and use the S9xxx-Boxes you own.

 ## Install to emmc partition or upgrade instructions

 Insert the `USB hard disk` with the written `OpenWrt` firmware.
 Log in to the default IP: 192.168.1.1 → `Login in to openwrt` → `system menu` → `TTYD terminal` → input command:

 - Phicomm-N1 installation command: `n1-install.sh`
-- S9xxx-Boxs installation command: `s9xxx-install.sh`
+- S9xxx-Boxes installation command: `s9xxx-install.sh`

 [For more instructions please see: install-program](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/install-program)